splunk/observability-workshop/content/en/resources/otel_tagging.md

 A metric has high cardinality when it has a high number of dimension keys and a high number of possible unique values for those dimension keys.

-For example, suppose your application sends in data for a metric named custom.metric.
+For example, suppose your application sends in data for a metric named `custom.metric`.
 In the absence of any attributes, `custom.metric` would generate a single metric time series (MTS).

 On the other hand, if `custom.metric` includes an attribute named `customer.id`, and there are thousands of customer ID values, this would generate thousands of metric time series, which may impact costs and query performance.